 Rufous Hummingbird

-Rufous Hummingbird (Male)
+Rufous Hummingbird Video Clips

 Male Rufous Hummingbirds leave their wintering grounds in Central Mexico to arrive at our location in Waldport, Oregon, in February and March.
 During spring migration, they follow the Pacific coast.
 Some of these migrants will continue to head north so they can breed in Alaska.
 Females and last year's juveniles arrive several weeks later.
 During the height of spring migration, there are dozens of hummers in a feeding frenzy at the hummingbird feeders.